JonKing93/pfdf/docs/tutorials/preprocess.rst

 .. _constrain-kf:

 We'll also constrain the KF-factor raster to positive values, as negative values are unphysical. :ref:`Inspecting the raster <kf-plot>`, we can see a region of negative values over Morrison reservoir.
 Essentially, the negative values have been used to denote a water body.
 Here, we'll use the ``fill`` option, which will replace negative pixels with NoData.
-We'll also use the ``exclusive`` option, which indicates that the bound at 0 is not included in the valid data range.
-Essentially, the ``exclusive`` option ensures that 0 values are also converted to NoData:
+We'll also use the ``exclude_bounds`` option, which indicates that the bound at 0 is not included in the valid data range.
+Essentially, the ``exclude_bounds`` option ensures that 0 values are also converted to NoData:

 .. include:: scripts/preprocess.py
   :code: